willyvaessen/100DaysofCode/README.md

 I'm heading to the office today, so I'm not sure how much time I will have to code.
 I will be working on the RegEx lessons though.

+## 24 October 2023

+Today I will be looking at the last six lessons on regexlearn.com.
+From the lessons it has become a little more clear how it all works, but I will need practice with it, and find out how I can work with regular expressions.
+While I'm certain there are very good reasons for them to exist,  I have not seen a real-world scenario yet where I benefit from it.
+I hope I will soon find out.